Arpsgit/Song-Recommender-System/README.md

 This a web app where we can get song recommendations based on our input song.
 We can also listen preview of these songs.
 ### :musical_note:

+<br> 1.
+It is a Content Based Recommender system <br>
+<br> 2.
+It finds the Eucledian distance on the basis of some musical and audio features <br>

 ### Visit my website: [Arpan's portfolio](https://sites.google.com/view/arpanmanna) :panda_face: